sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 ### **BONUS** User Story Five

-As Alan, I want to search for a specific Developer name so that I can see all of the projects that she/he is currently working on
+As Alan, I want to search for a specific Developer name so that I can see all of the projects that she/he is currently working on.

 Given that I don't need to be an authorized user
 When I am on the list view page